 1. University College Cork

-The Medicine and Nursing College at the University College Cork is a top-ranking educational institution with many nursing courses.
+The School of Nursing and Midwifery at the University College Cork is a top-ranking educational institution with many nursing courses.
 There are courses for laying the foundations of a good nursing career, and pathways for education in specialised fields of nursing are also available at the university.

 Nursing at UCC provides students with excellent opportunities to develop the relevant skills and knowledge to have a professional nursing practice in the country and other parts of the world.
 The infrastructure and faculty members at the college ensure that the students are trained to deliver nursing care based on the best current practices in the healthcare field.